railsuser2014/openobject-doc-book-en/source/technical_guide/hr_holidays.rst

 ::

-  Human Ressources: Holidays tracking and workflow
+  Human Resources: Holidays tracking and workflow

       This module allows you to manage holidays and holidays requests.
 For each employee, you can also define a number of available holidays per holiday status.